 Other sources include vent gas and wastewater from formaldehyde production, vehicle exhaust, and off-gassing from formaldehyde-containing products (e.g., fumigants, soil disinfectants, embalming fluid, leather tanning agents, building material resins, wood products and building materials, and resin-treated fabrics and paper).[2,20]

 CAREX Canada estimates that formaldehyde levels in outdoor air do not result in an increased risk of cancer (low data quality).
 However, these estimates show that formaldehyde levels in indoor air do result in an increased risk (low to moderate data quality).

 Historically, the use of urea formaldehyde foam insulation (UFFI) resulted in potentially high concentrations of formaldehyde in homes.
 UFFI was banned in Canada in 1980.

 Searches of Environment Canada's National Pollutant Release Inventory (NPRI) and the US Household Products Database yielded the following results on current potential for exposure to formaldehyde in Canada:

 Released into Environment

 Wood product manufacturing, meat product manufacturing, resin and synthetic rubber and fibre manufacturing, oil and gas extraction (139 facilities)

 Sent to off-site recycling

-Glues, insulations, baby and pet shampoos, hand soap, aquatic plant fertilizers
+Adhesives, insulations, baby and pet shampoos, hand soap, body wash, aquatic plant fertilizers